Metal Injection Molding (MIM)

 - MIM is a more cost-effective process than machining, stamping and investment casting.

-- By using fine metal powders, parts produced using metal injection moulding is comparable, in terms of strength, to those manufactured from wrought metals through machining processes.
+- By using fine metal powders, parts produced using metal injection moulding are comparable, in terms of strength, to those manufactured from wrought metals through machining processes.

 - With MIM, components that have complex features (such as cross-drilled holes, threads and fins) can be produced, in many cases without the need of secondary machining processes.

-- This manufacturing process is also beneficial in terms of cost for the production of application specific, customized parts.
+- This manufacturing process is also beneficial in terms of production costs for application specific, customized parts.

 The Disadvantages of Metal Injection Molding (MIM)

-As with all manufacturing processes, MIM also has its own set of disadvantages.
-Some of these disadvantages include:
+As with all manufacturing processes, MIM also has its own set of disadvantages, including.

 - The MIM process has multiple steps, which leads to a more expensive processing cost.

 - The parts manufactured using this process are typically small.
-The larger the part to be produced, the fewer will be able to fir in the furnace.
-Smaller parts are more cost effective to produce, with dimensions between 10 mm and 15 mm being the most suitable (in terms of cost).
+The larger the part to be produced, the fewer will be able to fit in the furnace.
+Smaller parts are more cost effective to produce, with dimensions between 10 mm and 15 mm being the most cost effective.

 - A high initial cost can become a disadvantage when producing only a small number of parts.